About me

 I’m a research fellow in the Epistemic Injustice in Healthcare (EPIC) project and the Birmingham Network for Phenomenology and Mental Health at the University of Birmingham, researching cases of epistemic injustice among young people with psychosis using qualitative interviews.
 Previously I was a PhD candidate and teaching fellow in philosophy at the University of Edinburgh.

-You can read my PhD thesis here and check out the EPIC blog!
+You can read my PhD thesis here!